lkotipal/pdxparse/README.md

     * random_list handles only numbers for the weight OR only variables for the weight
     * ~~add_building_sconstruction doesn't handle the contents of province = {} well. needs manual editing~~
     * ~~script doesn't like improperly formatted localizations, doesn't handle a space in front of l_<language> at the top of file~~
-    * Decisions aren't parsed and checked for event triggers
+    * ~~Decisions aren't parsed and checked for event triggers~~
+    * Decisions aren't output into text files
     * Tags aren't localized to country names?
 Sometimes they are?
     * ~~Doesn't like some uses of ROOT and PREV etc. No clue how to fix it~~
     * Don't know if multiple RHS scopes work (e.g. PREV.PREV)